-We specialise in offering structured products and structured deposits which are designed to increase the likelihood of positive returns/interest being generated, while also decreasing the likelihood of losing money.
+We specialise in offering structured products which are designed to increase the likelihood of positive returns, while also decreasing the likelihood of losing money.

-To us, that is the basic purpose and principle of a good investment strategy - and we think that our structured products and structured deposits can meet the interests and needs of many savers and investors, as part of a diversified portfolio.
+To us, that is the basic purpose of a good investment company and a basic principle of a good investment strategy - and we think that our products can meet the interests and needs of many investors, as part of a diversified and balanced portfolio.